What is an Operational Plan? (2021 Update)

 As a business it is important to have a clear direction of the tasks and responsibilities you want to achieve.
-Having a plan in place can not only motivate your team towards the vision you set out to achieve, but also improve your chances of financial success.
+Having a plan in place can not only motivate your team towards your vision, but it can also improve your chances of financial success.
 An operational plan is like a map that can help to navigate your business towards specific goals, and to overcome the obstacles that may arise along the way.

 What is an Operational Plan?

 An operational plan sets out the tasks that a business needs to perform in order to reach a certain outcome.
-It is a blueprint of sorts, outlining the business’s current performance, while implementing the management strategies that are needed to succeed.
+It is a blueprint of sorts, which will outline your business’s current performance while implementing the management strategies you need to succeed.
+Different to a business plan, an operational plan will set out your business’s tasks on a weekly, grass-roots basis.

 A good operational plan will identify: